lbondi7/lbondi7.github.io/_posts/2019-03-21-gep-mariokart-9.markdown

 #### Toolkit

-The toolkit is used as the asset pipeline so it imports all our models, sprites, sounds or any data that we need the toolkit is also used to organise and change the json files that use to store all the data for the game.
+The toolkit is used as the asset pipeline so it imports all our models, sprites, sounds or any data that we need the toolkit is also used to organize and change the Json files that use to store all the data for the game.

 #### Physics System